-To keep your dentures in place, you will need to use adhesive or paste.
-Without paste, these things tend to slip out while you eat or speak, which can result in embarrassment.
-Partial dentures are also available, but unfortunately, they can cause decay or infection of the remaining healthy teeth if not fitted properly.
-Dentures also require replacement every few years.
+- To keep your dentures in place, you will need to use denture adhesive or paste.
+Without paste, the dentures may tend to slip out while you eat or speak, which can be embarrassing.

 Nowadays, dental implants have become the standard for restoring missing teeth and getting that perfect smile.
-These dental fixtures are titanium screws that your dentist attaches to the jawbone to secure it and give your teeth a more natural look.
+These dental fixtures are titanium screws that your dentist attaches to your jawbone to serve as the foundation for the crown and give your teeth a more natural look.

 Pros of Implants

-Implants won’t move or slip, so they serve as permanent solutions.
-They do not need to be removed for cleaning, and they don’t require adhesives to stick.
-Maintaining them is fairly simple.
+- Maintaining dental implants is simple.
 You care for them the same way you would care for your natural teeth.

 Cons of Dental Implants

-Implants can be quite expensive.
-This is the biggest drawback to dental implants, and this is the reason why many people choose to get dentures instead.
+- Implants can be quite expensive.
+The cost is the biggest drawback to dental implants, and this is the reason why many people choose to get dentures instead.

 - Not everyone is eligible to have dental implants.
 It depends on the condition of your gums and jaw if you are eligible for the procedure.